UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 The availability can be requested on offer level or on booking level.
-The request parameter specify the scope which can eigther be OFFER or BOOKING and the resource which is either a reservation RESERVATION or a fare of type reservation (FARE).
+The request parameter specify the context which can eigther be OFFER or BOOKING and the resource which is either a reservation RESERVATION or a fare of type reservation (FARE).